 This is perfect for me!

-I am not saying that you cannot have different decorations on the wall of your bedroom.
+I am not saying that you cannot have different decorations on the walls of your bedroom.

 But like knick-knacks, too many of them can increase visual clutter and make everything look chaotic.

-Try to only hang wall decor that you absolutely love and that goes well with your interior design, and remove those you do not like looking at anymore.
+Try to only hang wall decor that you absolutely love and that goes well with your interior design, and remove decorations you do not like looking at anymore.

 4 – Unnecessary furniture